 top of page

-Burlington sits at the foot of the Niagara Escarpment, and you can feel that geology under your feet on almost every tee.
-Tree-lined corridors, dramatic ridge views and clever water features turn a day on these fairways into something memorable.
+Burlington sits at the foot of the Niagara Escarpment.
+You can feel that geology under your feet on almost every tee.
+Tree-lined corridors, dramatic ridge views, and clever water features turn a day on these fairways into something memorable.
 Whether you want a storied private club steeped in tradition or an approachable public venue with five sets of tees, the city gives you range and quality in equal measure.

 golf courses in Burlington